 The Add Health study has collected data of interest to investigators from many disciplines in the social and behavioral sciences and from many theoretical traditions, making it a global data resource for over 50,000 researchers.
 The Add Health data is available in two forms, public-use data and restricted-use data, and offer endless options in the types of analysis, choices of data, and presentation.

 The extensive restricted-use data, available by contractual agreement, contains data for all study participants and will be distributed only to certified researchers who commit themselves to maintaining limited access.
 To be eligible to enter into a contract, researchers must have an IRB-approved security plan for handling and storing sensitive data and sign a data-use contract agreeing to keep the data confidential.

 To learn more about the restricted-use data and how to apply for restricted-use data, please access the CPC Data Portal.

 Public-Use Data Sets

-The public-use data sets are currently available for Waves I-IV only.
+The public-use data sets are currently available for Waves I-V.

 The public-use data sets contain all the survey data from In-Home Interviews but only for a subset of the full Add Health sample.
 We release a smaller sample through the public-use data set to limit deductive disclosure risk.
 Public-use data doesn’t contain ID numbers of friends, siblings or romantic partners, nor does it contain files on Obesity and Neighborhood Environment, genetics, disposition, political context and alcohol density.
 These files require a restricted-use contract.